WTTJ/algoliax/README.md

 end
 ```

-By default all object are indexed, but it's possible to override this behaviour by overriding the function `to_be_indexed?`
+By default all object are indexed, but it's possible to change this behaviour by overriding the function `to_be_indexed?`

 ```elixir
 defmodule People do